 - Understand the shared sustainability-focused goal.

-When discussing projects with destination partners and tour operators about how to responsibly promote offerings.
+When discussing projects with destination partners and tour operators, talk about how to responsibly promote offerings.
 Ask if they have language, stories, or strategies related to sustainability that you should know about.
 While it is important to share your own honest experience, you and your tourism-related partner should both have the shared goal of supporting local people and communities.
 It’s your collective job to determine the most impactful way to do that.

 - Support other content creators who are committed to responsible travel.